kevtham/javaWebAndApiAutomation/README.md

 ## How do I build?

 ```
-- Make sure you have downloaded chrome driver and update the path in DwpHerokkuAppSteps.java
+- Make sure you have downloaded chrome driver and update the path in HerokkuAppSteps.java
 - mvn clean install
 ```